piotrmurach/tty-progressbar/README.md

 ### 2.2 iterate

-To simplify progressing over an enumerable you can use `iterator` which as a first argument accepts an `Enumerable` and as a second the amount to progress the bar with.
+To simplify progressing over an enumerable you can use `iterate` which as a first argument accepts an `Enumerable` and as a second the amount to progress the bar with.

 First, create a progress bar without a total which will be dynamically handled for you: